OrdieProject/book/source/03-build-overview.rst

 This step takes the :term:`RTL` and places the cells in the specified area, ensuring that the cells all actually fit.
 It does this by dividing the area into rows and filling in components as it goes.
 This step also inserts any :term:`tie cell` that is required.

+This reads ``merged.nom.lef`` and writes its output to the same file.

 Note: It is currently unclear why this step is run twice.

 .. code-block:: sh